!Let's Talk! Button

 Get Vibrating Toys

 You may know that if one sense is weakened or compromised, the others usually become more prominent and sensitive.
 This is true for animals as well as people.
 Fluffy will be quite sensitive to vibrations.
 Get your furry pal some toys that vibrate or light up.
+For more ideas on how to keep your cat engaged and active, regardless of their hearing ability, check out our guide on Keeping Your Cat Entertained.

 Senior Years